siacentral/host-manager/README.md

 An improved interface for Sia network hosts.
 Get accurate and complete statistics and monitor the health of your host.
 Replaces or runs alongside Sia-UI.

-Sia Central desktop combines information from your Sia node as well as information from the block chain to display more accurate financial and health statistics.
+Sia Host Manager combines information from your Sia node as well as information from the blockchain to display more accurate financial and health statistics.

 ## Features